 Remington Class Action Suit

 Currently, a class-action lawsuit has been filed on behalf of those who have been injured by defective trigger mechanisms in certain models of Remington guns.
 Specifically, the trigger connector of the X-Mark Pro® trigger mechanism which was used from 2006 to 2014 is defectively designed and can lead to an accidental discharge from the firearm.
 There was a voluntary recall of this mechanism in April of 2015.
 In addition to the potential for physical harm, the lawsuit also claims that the inherent value and usefulness of the guns have been diminished because of this defect.
 A settlement has been given preliminary approval in this case which would affect current owners of Remington Model 700, Seven, Sportsman 78, 673, 710, 715, 770, 600, 660, XP-100, 721, 722, and 725 firearms that contain a Remington trigger mechanism with a trigger connector.

-If you or a loved one have been injured by a defective firearm, or if you still possess one of the defective firearms mentioned in this suit, then it is imperative that you contact an experienced law firm to help apprise you of your rights in such a case.
-The attorneys of Wolf & Pravato are available to offer a free consultation to help you review the facts of your case.
+If you or a loved one have been injured by a defective fire-arm, or if you still possess one of the defective firearms mentioned in this suit, then it is imperative that you contact an experienced law firm to help apprise you of your rights in such a case.
+The Fort Lauderdale personal injury attorneys of the law offices Wolf & Pravato are available to offer a free consultation to help you review the facts of your case.

 Other articles you might be interested in: